Sumukha1496/maskdata/README.md

 > npm i maskdata

 # Release Features
+### Version 1.1.11
+- Support for masking cards, emails, passwords, phones, strings and UUIDs.
+Mask all of them with a single call using - [Mask JSON fields](#mask-json)
+- Support for masking UUID - [Mask UUID](#mask-uuid)
+- Minor bug fix in card masking.
+- Extensive testing with the help of mocha test cases for all features covering more than 110 test cases.
+- Improved Documentation
 ### Version: 1.1.10
 - Support of maxMaskedCharacters in masking json fields: https://github.com/Sumukha1496/maskdata/issues/21
 - This is applicable only if the type of value is string.
 Details: [Mask JSON fields](#mask-fields-in-a-json)